paddy-r/PSD-Analyser/README.md

 **Run the standalone executable (currently Windows only)**
 - Go to the *Releases* on the right of the page
-- Download the executable file (ending *.exe*) and any of the spreadsheet example files from the main page
+- Download the executable file (ending *.exe*) and any of the spreadsheet example files from the main page if you wish to try loading them
-- Once downloaded, double-click the executable file and it will run
+- Once downloaded, double-click the executable file and it will run, then try loading any of the example spreadsheets to view some PSD data

 **Run the code directly**
-- Clone the repository or download files individually
+- Clone the repository or download files individually as you wish
 - (Python) Import into your Python environment
   - Ensure all the necessary libraries (see imports in *PSD-Analyser* an *psd_analyser*) are installed in your environment
   - Instructions for creating a miminal environment in which *PSDAnalyser* can be run is provided in *env_setup.txt*, using the *Anaconda* distribution of Python (details [here](https://www.anaconda.com/)) or the standard Python environment management library *venv*